ElzaanVan/maps_TS/README.md

 # This is a small TypeScript application

-I am using the npm module faker to generate random users and companies.
+I am using the npm module faker to generate random users and companies {names and coordinates}.
 I will integrate google maps API for geolocation.